Robpol86/robpol86.com/docs/vw_alltrack_2019.md

 ## 20-02 Dashcam

-I installed a BlackVue dashcam along with three batteries to get about 2 days of recording time while my vehicle is parked.
+I installed a BlackVue dashcam along with multiple batteries to get about 2 days of recording time while my vehicle is parked.
 I live in San Francisco and while my car is parked overnight in a garage, I occasionally park my car in the street and after a year nobody has broken in to steal the camera.

 As a precaution I bought the tamper-proof case so a thief can't just pull out the wires and take the camera.
 Additionally I zip tied the wires tightly to the internal metal part of my rearview mirror (and threaded it through a narrow hole for more